Instrumental/instrumentald/examples/README.md

 # Custom Script Examples

-The following scripts are examples of how to monitor other parts of your system not natively supported by `instrument_server`.
+The following scripts are examples of how to monitor other parts of your system not natively supported by `instrumentald`.

 * [MySQL](mysql/README.md)
 * [Docker](docker/README.md)